 Ladder Safety Systems Meet OSHA Standards

 As of the 2018 ruling, ladder safety systems must be installed on all new fixed ladders.
 If a ladder with a cage needs fixing, a ladder safety system must be installed as part of the repairs.
 All fixed ladders must be retrofitted with a ladder safety system by November 18th, 2036.

 Safe Climber carries two ladder systems that meet the requirements of the new fixed ladder standard.
-Our Stainless Steel Cable System uses a guide rail and fall arrest trolley, and our Aluminum Rail System uses a permanently installed stainless-steel shock absorber.
+Our stainless-steel cable system uses a permanently installed stainless-steel shock absorber, and our aluminum-alloy rail system uses a guide rail and fall arrest trolley.
 Each one offers all the benefits needed to ensure worker safety.